-- 14 Regular pharmacy students are currently trained in the hospital for 60 hours as substitute training on July 16 August 10, 2023. - Participating hospital: Armed Force Hospital in Mostafa Kamel
+- 5 Pharmacy students are currently trained in the hospital for 60 hours as substitute training from July 16 - August 10, 2024. - Participating hospital: Zamzam Hospital - During Fall 2023/2024, one field project was carried out in the following courses: Toxicology and Forensic Chemistry.